Latest cryptocurrency news and prices as concerns remain over possible US crypto clampdown

-Bitcoin price: Could Bitcoin reach $50,000?
-Here's the latest crypto market news and prices for Bitcoin, Ethereum and Dogecoin

-Bitcoin prices have surged above $40,000 and towards a new threshold of $50k after fears over an amendment to proposed US legislation hitting crypto traders and miners dwindled.
+Bitcoin price down along with Ethereum and Dogecoin - what is the US crypto bill provision causing cryptocurrency price dip?

+Bitcoin prices are ticking down after hopes for a bipartisan compromise in the US Senate on a controversial cryptocurrency provision in the Infrastructure Bill failed to materialise on Monday.

-The world’s largest and most popular cryptocurrency has been booming in price after a concerns over a trillion dollar Infrastructure Bill and a controversial crypto amendment currently under consideration from US Senators were soothed by attempts at a bipartisan compromise.
+The world’s largest and most popular cryptocurrency, Bitcoin, has begun to dip in price after the trillion dollar Infrastructure Bill causing disagreement in the Senate was passed by senators today (August 10).

+Bipartisan efforts to clarify the wording of a provision included in the Infrastructure Bill, that defines anyone participating in the transfer of digital or crypto assets like cryptocurrencies as a ‘broker’, had looked to succeed on Monday – sending the prices of Bitcoin, Ethereum, Ripple and coins across the board soaring in value.

+But the failure of efforts to materialise has dealt a blow to the burgeoning cryptocurrency market in the US as the Infrastructure Bill now heads to the House of Representatives, where attempts to change the wording of the crypto provision should continue.

 Lia Holland, campaigns & communications director at US digital rights non-profit, Fight for the Future, called the bill in its current form “unworkable” and said that it “fundamentally misunderstands how cryptocurrency and decentralisation works.”